Silgan (NYSE:SLGN) Updates Q2 2023 Earnings Guidance

 Silgan (NYSE:SLGN – Get Rating) updated its second quarter 2023 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.85-$0.95 for the period, compared to the consensus earnings per share estimate of $1.03.
 The company issued revenue guidance of -.
 Silgan also updated its FY 2023 guidance to $3.95-$4.15 EPS.

-A number of equities research analysts have issued reports on the company.
-Wells Fargo & Company boosted their price target on Silgan from $58.00 to $60.00 and gave the company an overweight rating in a research report on Monday, April 3rd.
-Bank of America boosted their price target on Silgan from $60.00 to $64.00 and gave the company a buy rating in a research report on Thursday, April 20th.
-Raymond James lowered their price target on Silgan from $60.00 to $55.00 in a research report on Thursday.
-StockNews.com started coverage on Silgan in a research report on Thursday, March 16th.
-They set a hold rating for the company.
-Finally, Citigroup raised Silgan from a neutral rating to a buy rating and set a $56.00 target price for the company in a research report on Thursday.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and seven have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Silgan presently has an average rating of Moderate Buy and an average price target of $56.67.
+A number of research firms recently weighed in on SLGN.
+Robert W. Baird upped their price target on Silgan from $50.00 to $53.00 and gave the stock a neutral rating in a report on Thursday, January 26th.
+JPMorgan Chase & Co. upped their price target on Silgan from $43.00 to $47.00 and gave the stock an underweight rating in a report on Thursday, January 26th.
+Citigroup raised Silgan from a neutral rating to a buy rating and set a $56.00 price target for the company in a report on Thursday.
+Bank of America boosted their price objective on Silgan from $60.00 to $64.00 and gave the stock a buy rating in a research note on Thursday, April 20th.
+Finally, Wells Fargo & Company boosted their price objective on Silgan from $58.00 to $60.00 and gave the stock an overweight rating in a research note on Monday, April 3rd.
+One research analyst has rated the stock with a sell rating, two have given a hold rating and seven have given a buy rating to the stock.
+Based on data from MarketBeat, Silgan currently has a consensus rating of Moderate Buy and a consensus price target of $56.67.

 Silgan Price Performance